ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 This is because it's obvious from the type signature that the arguments are sequences.

+Thanks all for naming guidelines, let's talk about Swift features that let us be concise!

 ## Omiting Names Entirely

-On the spectrum of verbose to succinct, at the very end by "succinct", we have the option to just not name things at all.
+On the spectrum of verbose to succinct, at the very end of "succinct", we have the option to just not name things _at all_.
 You can do this with trailing closure syntax, with unnamed parameters, and with positional closure arguments.
-Using them – or not – follows the general guidelines above, but let's take a look at each.
+When to use them is a matter of following the guidelines outlined above.

-Trailing closure syntax is really handy, I'll refer you to the Ray Wenderlich Swift Style Guide [section on closures](https://github.com/raywenderlich/swift-style-guide#closure-expressions): don't use trailing closure syntax if the purpose of the closure is ambiguous.
+Trailing closure syntax is really handy, it helps make calling functions more concise.
+Borrowing from the Ray Wenderlich Swift Style Guide [section on closures](https://github.com/raywenderlich/swift-style-guide#closure-expressions): don't use trailing closure syntax if the _purpose_ of the closure is ambiguous.
 For example, this would be bad:

 ```swift
 UIView.animate(withDuration: 1.0, animations: {